by Collyn Rivers

 If seeking to power an RV at home, you can use that adaptor – or have a licensed electrician install a 15 amp power outlet socket.

 The RV supply cables requirements apply now also to their general use.)

 RV Supply cables – tagging

-That it is needed was typically shown by a travel trailer club meeting in 2014.
+That it is needed was typically shown by a caravan club meeting in 2014.
 There, of 212 supply cables tested, 84 (40%) failed to pass.
 Five had broken earth wires within the plug or socket.
 Twenty-four had neutral and active conductors incorrectly connected – a total give-away of having illegally made one’s own cable.
 (The standard re-testing is AS/NZS 3760).

-travel trailer owners and managers, and rally organisers, are responsible for employee safety.
+caravan owners and managers, and rally organisers, are responsible for employee safety.
 There is also a general duty of care for those staying or visiting.